akos0511/EasyInstallerSimply/README.md

 Once you have copied it, paste it in `start_download.bat`.

 Step 4: Wait, depending on your internet speeds, your download time may vary.
 This cannot be fixed from us.
 If it wont continue and is stuck on a specific percentage for quite a while, clear up some space and start the download again.
 You might not have enough storage on that drive.
+It should tell you that you are able to close it.
+That is when it is done!

 Step 5: Once done, add your build to the Era or Rift Launcher, and launch the game.
 If everything goes correctly, nothing bad should happen.